rsp4jack/sonivox/README.md

 * [Linux-SonivoxEas](https://github.com/pedrolcl/Linux-SonivoxEas) with ALSA Sequencer MIDI input and Pulseaudio output.
 * [multiplatform-sonivoxeas](https://github.com/pedrolcl/multiplatform-sonivoxeas) with Drumstick::RT MIDI input and Qt Multimedia audio output.

+## Build options

+The build system has the following options:

+* `USE_44KHZ`: Renders 44100 Hz audio (ON by default).
+If set to OFF will output 22050 Hz audio.
+* `USE_16BITS_SAMPLES`: Uses 16 bits samples (instead of 8 bit).
+ON by default.
+The rendered audio uses always 16 bits.
-The build system has two options: `BUILD_SONIVOX_STATIC` and `BUILD_SONIVOX_SHARED` to control the generation and install of both the static and shared libraries from the sources.
-Both options are ON by default.
+* `BUILD_SONIVOX_STATIC` and `BUILD_SONIVOX_SHARED`: to control the generation and install of both the static and shared libraries from the sources.
+Both options are ON by default (at least one must be selected).
-Another option is `BUILD_TESTING`, also ON by default, to control if the unit tests are built, which require Google Test.
+* `BUILD_TESTING`: ON by default, to control if the unit tests are built, which require Google Test.
+* `BUILD_EXAMPLE`: ON by default, to build and install the example program.
+* `CMAKE_POSITION_INDEPENDENT_CODE`: Whether to create position-independent targets.
+ON By default.
+* `MAX_VOICES`: Maximum number of voices.
+64 by default.

 See also the [CMake documentation](https://cmake.org/cmake/help/latest/index.html) for common build options.

+## Differences with upstream

 This fork currently reverts these commits: